beerriot/FlashMagToEPUB/README.md

 into a `.jekyll-metadata` file when using `--incremental`, so that's five total copies!

 Five copies of every image.
-Each issue has around 30MB of images.
-There are about 150 issues.
-30MB * 150 * 5 = 22.5GB.
-This is
-why the build instructions in the first section of this readme suggest *not* using `--incremental` and also specifying `--disable-disk-cache`.
-That brings the total back down to "only" three copies, at and estimated 13.5GB.
+Each issue has 20MB to 50MB of images (averaging just under 40MB/issue).
+There are nearly 160 issues.
+40MB * 160 * 5 = 32GB.
+This is why the build instructions in the first section of this readme suggest *not* using `--incremental` and also specifying `--disable-disk-cache`.
+That brings the total back down to "only" three copies, at an estimated 19GB.

 ### Validation